Spectral Torsion: Examples

 In \cite{DLSSV05} it was shown that the triple is regular and its dimension spectrum of the spectral triple was determined, together with a an explicit formula that computes respective noncommutative residue.
 In particular, the following theorem was proven.

-\begin{thm} If $T \in \Psi^0(\mathcal{A})$ is in the algebra of pseudodifferential operators of order $0$ (as defined in \cite{DLSSV05}) then for $P^\up, P^\dn$, projections on the respective up and down part of the Hilbert space of spinors, the noncommutative integral of $P^{(\up,\dn)}T |D|^{-2}$ could be explicitly computed as:
+\begin{thm} If $T \in \Psi^0(\mathcal{A})$ is in the algebra of pseudodifferential operators of order $0$ (as defined in \cite{DLSSV05}) then for $P^\up, P^\dn$, projections on the respective up and down part of the Hilbert space of spinors, the noncommutative integral of $P^{(\up,\dn)}T |D|^{-2}$ can be explicitly computed (see \cite{DLSSV05}, Theorem 4.1) as:

 where the noncommutative ingeral is, as usually,